HansajaB/SSS-Assignment/README.md

     }
 }
+Step9:go to mongoDB and see weather data is add
+Step10: create .env file and save it on server file location details that need to enter .env file
+      MONGO_URI = /* get this path from mongodb*/
+      JWT_KEY = kjhfkjdhasfjkhdskjfhdskjhfkjh
+      JWT_EXPIRES_IN = 1000000
-Step9:go to mongoDB and see weather data is add Step10:then go to the site and login to admin now you can add doctors and patient
+Step10:then go to the site and login to admin now you can add doctors and patient

 Training Dataset